Looking for a student learning guide? It’s linked in the main menu for your course. Use the “Courses” menu above.

 - Differentiation: Determination leads to differentiation.
 Through differentiation, cells specialize in form and function, developing into nerve cells, muscle cells, skin cells, etc.

-- Morphogenesis: Development involves cells growing and moving in a way that creates the three dimensional form of the organism.
+Morphogenesis: Development involves cells growing and moving in a way that creates the three-dimensional form of the organism.
 You can think of morphogenesis as occurring on several levels.
-Almost all animals, for example, have a head, trunk, and a posterior region.
+Almost all animals, for example, have a head, trunk, and posterior region.
 How do these regions form?
-On a another level, what processes lead pelicans and avocets to develop their uniquely shaped (and uniquely adapted) beaks?
+On another level, what processes lead flamingos, ducks, avocets, Oystercatchers, and plovers to develop their uniquely shaped (and uniquely adapted) bodies and beaks?

 3. Some Highlights of Embryonic Development